 What happens when I open multiple browser windows-tabbed browsing?

-- If you open a tab to Director and don't go back to it - even though you are actively using Director in another tab - the background tab will launch the auto-logout code.
+- If you open a tab to TPP and don't go back to it - even though you are actively using TPP in another tab - the background tab will launch the auto-logout code.
 This will cause your active tab to be logged off.
 There is no notification to other windows or tabs that one of the other tabs logged you off.
 In other words, the active tab will not warn you when this happens; the next time you contact the server will initiate a re-login.